 Reducing Plastic Pollution Is Everyone’s Business

 Earth Day comes around every year on April 22.
 Since its founding in 1970, the Earth Day Network has influenced policy progress on many critical environmental issues, including clean air, clean water, and the protection of endangered species.
-This year, along with many other environmental groups (including our amazing charity partner Friends of the Earth), it is focusing its attention and resources on ending plastic pollution.
+Along with many other environmental groups (including our amazing charity partner Friends of the Earth), the Earth Day Network is focusing its attention and resources on ending plastic pollution.

 Let’s be clear; we’re not talking about ending plastic, but rather ending plastic pollution.
 The durability, longevity, and cost-effectiveness of some types of plastics make them essential materials that can solve practical problems and improve lives.
 But the very qualities that make plastics valuable also make them an ecological hazard because, unfortunately, there has never been a clear strategy to deal with all the waste and pollution that they create.